LibEMG/libemg/docs/source/examples/unity_example/unity.md

 \*Note: These controls are set up for playing with the right arm.

 # Momo Unity Development
-The first thing that we did was create the Momo-Unity game.
+The first task was to create the Momo-Unity game.
 There are many great online Unity tutorials, so we won't get into the intricate details of the game design.

 <div>
     <img src="https://github.com/eeddy/Momo-Demo/blob/main/Docs/main_menu.PNG?raw=True" width="47%"display="inline-block" float="left"/>
     <img src="https://github.com/eeddy/Momo-Demo/blob/main/Docs/game.PNG?raw=True" width="47%"  isplay="inline-block" float="left"/>
 </div>

 In the initial game design, we controlled the character using the keyboard.
-Similarly to other game engines, Unity updates in a loop at a default of 60Hz.
-This occurs in an update method that gets added to a C# file.
-As displayed bellow in `MovementController.cs` we have created a script that listens for key events in the update method (i.e., 60 times a second) and reacts accordingly.
-The `Rigidbody2D` is simply just a link to the "Momo" character rigidbody.
+Unity updates in a loop at a default of 60Hz in its `update` method.
+As displayed below in `MovementController.cs` we have created a script that listens for key events in the update method (i.e., 60 times a second) and reacts accordingly.

 ```C#
 using System.Collections;